-According to Angel Commodities, gold and silver prices are expected to trade sideways with probable uncertainty from Greece as the nation gets a time out from the Euro-zone.
+According to Angel Commodities, gold and silver prices are expected to trade sideways taking cues from international markets.

 Angel Commodities' report on bullion

 Spot gold prices declined by 0.17 percent on Thursday to close at $1172.8/oz as markets awaited further news on Greece's negotiations with its creditors, while caution over the metal's longer-term outlook weighed on interest.

 Gold has held largely between $1,160 and $1,230 since mid-March, struggling to break higher despite an ostensibly bullish rise in tensions over Greece.

 On the MCX, gold prices traded lower by 0.18 percent to close at Rs.26485/10 gms.